On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Numerical Results

 Applying the interchange between the expectation and the derivative operator, the resulting equilibrium conditions of the preceding stochastic Nash-Cournot game can be compactly captured by the stochastic variational inequality VI$(X,F)$ where $ X \triangleq \prod_{i=1}^{\cal I} X_i$ and {$F(x) = (F_1(x);\ldots; F_{\cal I}(x))$} with $F_i(x)=\EXP{\nabla_{x_i} f_i(x,\xi)}$.
 Note that it can be shown that when $1< \sigma \leq 3$ and ${\cal I} \leq \frac{3\sigma-1}{\sigma -1}$, or $\sigma=1$, the mapping $F$ is strictly monotone.
 We consider a Cournot competition with $5$ firms and $4$ nodes, i.e., ${\cal I}=5$ and ${\cal J}=4$.
 We assume $\sigma=1$, $[lb_{a_j},ub_{a_j}]=[49.5,50.5]$, $cap_{ij}=300$, $b_j=0.05$, $c_{j}=1.5$ for all $i$ and $j$.
 Throughout this section, we assume the mean and the standard deviation of the gap function is calculated using a sample of size $50$.
 Also, we assume the starting point of algorithms is the origin, unless stated otherwise.

 Throughout this section we use the following notation: $N$ denotes the simulation length in the scheme, $x_0$ denotes the starting point of the algorithm.
 Furthermore, the gap function is given by Defintion~\ref{def:gap1}.
 We examine both the RSSA scheme, its averaged variant given by aRSSA$_r$ for different values of $r$ as well as the window-based variant denoted by aRSSA$_{\ell,r}$.
-In the aRSSA$_{\ell,r}$ scheme, $\ell$ is assumed to be equal to $\lceil \lambda N\rceil$ where $0<\lambda<1$ is a constant. $\cal{I}$ denotes the number of firms and $\cal{J}$ denotes the number of nodes.
+In the aRSSA$_{\ell,r}$ scheme, $\ell$ is assumed to be equal to $\lceil \lambda N\rceil$ where $0<\lambda<1$ is a constant.